 If your child has persistent ear infections or has trouble hearing associated with frequent or chronic ear infections, your pediatrician might suggest seeing an ENT physician for ear tubes.
-Imagining your child needing any kind of procedure can be scary if you don’t understand the benefits.
-Understanding what ear tubes are, how they are inserted, what they do and how they can benefit your child is important in feeling comfortable with this simple and effective treatment.
+Imagining your child needs any kind of procedure can be scary if you don’t understand the benefits.
+Understanding what ear tubes are, how they are inserted, what they do, and how they can benefit your child is important in feeling comfortable with this simple and effective treatment.

 Why Might a Child Need Ear Tubes?

 Ear tubes can be placed in both kids and adults, but they are more common in children because they tend to have recurrent middle ear infections as a result of eustachian tube malfunction.
 Eustachian tubes take a while to fully develop and function properly.
 The eustachian tube connects the middle ear to the back of the nose.
 It is usually shut and it opens when one yawns or swallows.
 This opening process allows air to enter the middle ear space and mucus to drain out.
-A child’s immature eustachian tube cannot do this efficiently so they are more vulnerable to middle ear infections.
+A child’s immature eustachian tube cannot do this efficiently so they are more vulnerable to otitis media, or middle ear infections.

 The first of these infections almost always starts out as a cold.
 The respiratory lining swells and the body can’t get air from the nose to the ear, causing mucus and pressure to build up.
 The lining of the space behind the eardrum normally absorbs air, and when the eustachian tube is obstructed it builds negative pressure and can damage the middle ear.